ivangfr/springboot-vault-examples/spring-vault-approle-mysql/README.md

 ## Shutdown

-- Stop application
-  - If the application was started with `Maven`, go to the terminals where it is running and press `Ctrl+C`
+- Stop application by going to the terminal where it is running and pressing `Ctrl+C`
-  - If the application was started as a Docker container, run the command below
-    ```
-    docker stop movie-service
-    ```

 - Stop docker-compose containers by following the instruction in [Shutdown](https://github.com/ivangfr/springboot-vault-examples#shutdown) section in the main README.